 Welcome to Pippington

-The True Bride and the Shoemaker
+- True Bride and the Shoemaker

-Shoemaker Peter Talbot needs a little magic.
-Cheap, factory made, shoes are putting him out of business, his nagging sisters will never let him rest, and his efforts to find true love are constantly thwarted by worldly fickleness.
-However, the gift of a wild primrose and a shipment of rare griffin skin are about to change everything…When beautiful handmade shoes begin appearing in his shop every morning, Peter is determined to find the source.
-What he finds instead will be far more exciting and wondrous than he could ever imagine.
+Peter Talbot could use a little magic.
+Cheap factory-made shoes are putting his shop out of business, his nagging sisters will never let him rest, and his efforts to find true love are constantly thwarted by worldly fickleness.
+However, the gift of a wild primrose and a shipment of rare griffin skin are about to change everything.
+When beautiful, handmade shoes begin appearing in his shop every morning, Peter is determined to find his secret helper.
+What he finds introduces him to adventure and the hidden world of magic in Pippington.

 Evelyn Havish is through waiting for Henry Kingston to look up from his ledgers and propose.
 But, when Henry’s brother Jack is transformed into a frog and trapped in a well, Evelyn must join the rescue.
 Armed with her training as a lady and a solid punch, Evelyn must outwit a scheming heiress, wrestle an octopus, and kiss far more frogs than a girl should be expected to.
 As she dives deeper into a hidden world of magic, she discovers Jack may not be the one who needs saving.

 The Lady and the Frog is the second book in the Pippington Tales but can be read alone.

 - The mermaids and pirates in your life.

 One fateful night, a child named Adeline lies alone in the snow.
 Fading into sleep, her only warmth comes from her matches and the embers of her hidden magic.
 As she succumbs to the cold of death, she is saved by Rompell, a stranger from a land of deserts and magic with secrets of his own.

 Their lives intertwined, Rompell and Adeline become father and daughter.
 As Adeline becomes an elegant young woman, she fights to control and hide her growing magic in a world full of handsome young men, fine dresses, and her own grand romance.